 During a visit, you will be able to learn about both the castle and Oslo’s long history with guided tours available giving you plenty of expert insight into this key Norwegian landmark.

-Wandering the castle, you will be able to admire great banquet halls, reception rooms and a beautiful old church.
+Wandering the castle, you will be able to admire great banquet halls, reception rooms, and a beautiful old church.

 2. Gol Stave Church

-Built in the 1980s, the church stands within the medieval park Gordarike.
+Constructed in the 1980s, the church stands within the medieval park Gordarike.

 3. Oslo Opera House

-Found on Oslo waterfront, the magnificent modern marvel Oslo Opera House is undoubtedly one of Norway’s best-known landmarks.
+Found on the Oslo waterfront, the magnificent modern marvel Oslo Opera House is undoubtedly one of Norway’s best-known landmarks.

 Designed by a Norwegian architectural firm, the building, home to the Norwegian National Opera and Ballet, is a star attraction all in its own right.

-A key place to tick off during time spent in the city, visitors can actually climb the roof of the Opera House.
+A key place to tick off during time spent in the city, visitors can actually climb the roof of the Opera House!